An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Texture Shape Bias Analysis

 \section{Texture \vs Shape Bias Analysis}

 As a final interesting observation, we used an external benchmark\footnote{\url{https://github.com/rgeirhos/texture-vs-shape}} which checks if an ImageNet classifier's decision is based on texture or shape.
 ConvNets are heavily biased toward texture ($\sim$20 in shape bias).
-Interestingly, we find \ours relies \emph{more} on shape than ViT (57.2 \vs 56.7), suggesting that even when images are broken down into sets of pixels, Transformers can still sift through potentially abundant texture patterns to identify and rely on the sparse shape signals for tasks like object recognition.
+Interestingly, we find ViT/1 relies \emph{more} on shape than ViT (57.2 \vs 56.7), suggesting that even when images are treated as sets of pixels, Transformers can still sift through potentially abundant texture patterns to identify and rely on the sparse shape signals for tasks like object recognition.